DiegoAnas/SPEML3-Model-Inversion/README.md

 Otherwise it will install <1.0.4 and it has issues with NUMPY

-For pylearn you have to download it, install it, and change every `from theano.compat import six`
+For pylearn2 you have to download it, install it (w setup.py), and change every `from theano.compat import six`

-to just (also install six)`import six`
+to just `import six` (also install six).
+Don't use Conda

 Todo:
   * Understand what TensorFlow is doing
-  * Understand why ZCA and GCA are used for preprocess If it works, which I guess it should:
+  * Understand why ZCA and GCA are used for preprocess

+If it works, which I guess it should:
   * Add other models like in the original paper
   * Add some image manipulation operations like it mentions in the paper (but they don't implement??)